+1.5 Identify

+behavio ours that

+could inc licate

+suspicio us

+activity
-1.5 Identify behaviours that could indicate suspicious activity Suspicious activity is any observed behaviour that could indicate terrorism or terrorism related crime.
-Hostile reconnaissance is the observing of people, places, vehicles and locations with the intention of gathering information to plan a hostile act.
-Understand examples of what this might look like, including: Individuals taking particular interest in security measures, making unusual requests for information, testing security by breaching restricted areas, loitering, tampering with utilities Individuals avoiding security staff.
-Individuals carrying out activities inconsistent with the nature of the building or area.
-Individuals with forged, altered or stolen identity documents, documents in different names, with large amounts of cash, inappropriately dressed for season/location; taking photos or making drawings Parked vehicles with people inside, empty parked vehicles left unattended for long period Multiple sightings of same suspicious person, vehicle, or activity Understands actions that can deter or disrupt hostile reconnaissance, including: Ensuring a visible presence of vigilant security staff; frequent patrols but at irregular intervals Maintaining organised search procedures Ensuring emergency exits are secured when not in use to prevent unauthorised entry

-1.6 Identify how to respond to suspicious behaviour -- --
+- Suspicious activity is any observed behaviour that could indicate terrorism or terrorism related crime. - Hostile reconnaissance is the observing of people, places, vehicles and locations with the intention of gathering information to plan a hostile act. - Understand examples of what this might look like, including: - Individuals taking particular interest in security measures, making unusual requests for information, testing security by breaching restricted areas, loitering, tampering with utilities - Individuals avoiding security staff. - Individuals carrying out activities inconsistent with the nature of the building or area. - Individuals with forged, altered or stolen identity documents, documents in different names, with large amounts of cash, inappropriately dressed for season/location; taking photos or making drawings - Parked vehicles with people inside, empty parked vehicles left unattended for long period - Multiple sightings of same suspicious person, vehicle, or activity - Understands actions that can deter or disrupt hostile reconnaissance, including: - Ensuring a visible presence of vigilant security staff; frequent patrols but at irregular intervals - Maintaining organised search procedures - Ensuring emergency exits are secured when not in use to prevent unauthorised entry respond to suspicious behaviour behaviour disrupt potential hostile • Understand the important professional behaviour security as a tool to determine the company of the c 1.
+6 Identify how to • Us e your customer service skills to Confidential (Anti-To Hotline: 0800 789 3.
+British Transport po it, Say it, Sorted": to 0800 40 50 40 Non-emergency: 10 ACT online reporting Life threatening em 1. respond to suspicious dis Ur pre se rec Kn be ow where to report suspicious haviour including: Internal procedure for site Confidential (Anti-Terrorist) Hotline: 0800 789 321 British Transport police (BTP) "See it, Say it, Sorted": text 61016 or call 0800 40 50 40 Non-emergency: 101 ACT online reporting